How the California Sales Tax Rate Is Determined

 • You’re liable for the shortfall, even if the customer already paid you

-During a CDTFA audit, auditors will compare your sales tax rate to your delivery addresses, POS system data, and ZIP code records.
+During a CDTFA audit, auditors compare your sales tax rate to your delivery addresses, POS data, and ZIP code records.
 If they find discrepancies, you could owe back taxes, interest, and penalties.
+Sometimes negotiating a CDTFA audit balance is the only way to manage these liabilities.

 How Boulanger CPA Helps with Sales Tax Compliance